alisterg/leetcode-exercises/README.md

-# CodeWarsChallenges
+# Programming Exercises
-My solutions to CodeWars Kata challenges
+These exercises come from CodeWars and LeetCode.

 **NOTE** Many of the solutions contain code that I would *not* consider production code.
 I have either opted for a 'clever' solution, or